11 Best Natural Exfoliants For Your Skin

 - A scrub ingredient.
 Scrubs are at the core of exfoliation, speeding up the shedding of old skin layers.
 Oatmeal, sugar, sea salt, ground coffee beans, and ground almonds all make for effective scrubs.

-- A smooth base such as honey, milk, yogurt, and olive oil.
+- A smooth base such as honey, milk, yogurt, or olive oil.

-- Nourishing/moisturizing/hydrating ingredients such as pineapple, papaya, and pumpkin.
+- Nourishing/moisturizing/hydrating ingredients such as pineapple, papaya, or pumpkin.

 Try These Powerful Natural Exfoliants!